wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 > discrete Gaussian.
 Concentrated-DP is then converted to approximate-DP, which
 > is our target here.
 As a first draft, we won't overwhelm readers with other
 > types of DP.

+  > XXX Resolve the above discussion by the draft deadline (8 July).

 ~~~
 class HistogramWithAggregatorRandomization(DpPolicy):